shawna-p/mysterious-messenger/docs/chatrooms.rst

     s "cg s_1" img
     s "I just posted a CG!"

-You need to follow the rules outlined in [[INSERT LINK HERE]] in order for the program to find the correct image and display it during a chatroom.
+You need to follow the rules outlined in :ref:`Defining a CG` and :ref:`Showing a CG in a Chatroom or Text Message` in order for the program to find the correct image and display it during a chatroom.
 For CGs, the program will also automatically unlock the image in the gallery.

 Modifying Message Speed
 ^^^^^^^^^^^^^^^^^^^^^^^